Dehghanni/Teofl/Writing.md

 A: Government regulation

-  - ✔As the biggest organization in the country, the government can enact rules to put a curb on the ever-growing contamination of big companies.
+  - ✔As the biggest organization in the country, the government had better to impose stringent restrictions in order to curb the ever-growing contamination of big companies.
 They do so by:
-  - 🔰Prosecuting contaminative activities
+    - Prosecuting contaminative activities
-  - 🔰Suspending companies&#39; commercial activities
+    - Suspending companies&#39; commercial activities
-  - 🔰applying prohibitive measures such as the threat of shutting down the companies which exceed the mandated maximum level of pollution.
+    - adopting prohibitive measures such as the threat of shutting down the companies which exceed the imposed maximum level of pollution.
-  - 🔰Not issuing the commencement certification for businesses that are not well-equipped with a proper waste disposal system.
+    - Not issuing the commencement certification for businesses that are not well-equipped with a proper waste disposal system.
-  - 🔰Monetary punishment and levying a high tax on contaminative industries
+    - Monetary punishment and levying a high tax on contaminative industries
-  - 🔰Offering incentive packages such as giving low-interest loans, tax exemption, and tax costs if companies employ green technologies and modern waste disposal plants.
+    - Offering incentive packages such as giving low-interest loans, tax exemption, and tax costs if companies employ green technologies and modern waste disposal plants.
     - All these regulations will keep the gloomy clouds of exhaust spewed by factories in check.
   - ✔✔The rules defined by governments have been assessed by well-rounded experts and are excellent measures to take, with the low risk of hurting the environment.

 B: Environmental awareness groups

     - ✔environmentally-conscious organizations are usually non-profit and conduct their activities for the sake of nature itself.
-They expose companies and industries&#39; pollution and put the government under immense pressure to take proper measures to deal with them.
+They expose companies and industries&#39; pollution and put the government under immense pressure to adopt proper measures to curb them.
 They foreground this important issue which might have otherwise gone unnoticed.
     - ✔✔Launching such campaigns will promote public awareness about the environment.
 Many people unknowingly contaminate their surroundings because of a lack of proper education.
 These campaigns and groups can teach citizens the best ways of disposing of their trash such as waste segregation and using suitable trash cans.
 These groups may reduce the number of streets and beaches littered with cans, bottles, and papers by educating people.

 C: Individual efforts